rufilboss/100DaysOfDevOps/Day 40 -Introduction to AWS Config/day40.md

 * Confirm and AWS Config setup for us.
 * Check the status of AWS config, by click on the status icon on the top of the page
 * Now click on Resource and then Instance
+* Then, Click on the Configuration timeline
+* Scroll down and click on changes